AdityaKute7/Prediction-Of-Arrythmia-/README.md

-# Arrhythmia Prediction Using Deep Learning 🫀🧠
+# Arrhythmia Prediction Using Deep Learning (B.E.
+Final year project)

 A deep learning-based ECG arrhythmia prediction system leveraging Convolutional Neural Networks (1D-CNN) for early and accurate diagnosis of cardiac irregularities.
 The project is deployed via a Flask web app, enabling real-time prediction from ECG input data.

 ---

-## 📌 Project Overview
+##  Project Overview

 Cardiovascular diseases, particularly arrhythmias, are a major cause of global mortality.
 This project aims to automate arrhythmia detection using deep learning, reducing reliance on manual ECG interpretation and enabling early intervention through: